CRAE logo

 Anna Remington

-Bio: Anna joined CRAE in 2013 and has been Director since November 2017.
+Anna joined CRAE in 2013 and was our Director from 2017 through to 2026.
 She began working in the field of autism research in 2004 after receiving a BA in Natural Sciences from the University of Cambridge.

 She obtained a Masters in Human Communication Science and a Ph.D. in Developmental Science from University College London.
 Anna subsequently worked as a Postdoctoral Fellow at the Institute of Cognitive Neuroscience, London and a Research Fellow at University College, Oxford before moving to CRAE.